 Security officers will be on duty for the static display area from 7:00 a.m. on Sunday, Oct.
 14, 2018, to 9:00 p.m. on Thursday, Oct.
 18, 2018.

 The use of skateboards, hoverboards, inline skates, roller skates or scooters (either motorized or foot-powered) is not permitted on Static Display of Aircraft.

 Segways can be used on property by persons with disabilities.
 Use of Segways at the static display is only permitted with prior permission from Show Management.

-Limited hand-carry areas will be provided for the unloading of small items not requiring dollies, carts, etc. Small two-wheeled "luggage-type carts" will be allowed for moving small cartons through a designated hand-carry area.
+Limited hand-carry areas will be provided for the unloading of small items not requiring dollies, carts, etc. Small two-wheeled “luggage-type carts” will be allowed for moving small cartons through a designated hand-carry area.
 Exhibitors requiring larger wheeled devices to move their equipment or materials must contact Freeman for handling.
 Empty cartons, boxes and crates are to be labeled and removed for storage prior to show opening.
 Storage of these items by or in exhibits is prohibited.
-This rule will be enforced by Henderson Executive Airport and NBAA.
-Freeman will receive and store exhibits, and deliver them directly on set-up days.
+This rule will be enforced by the Orange County Convention Center and NBAA.
+Freeman will receive and store exhibits, and deliver them directly to the Orange County Convention Center exhibit halls on setup days.
 Freeman will also remove empty crates, provide storage during NBAA-BACE and return crates on dismantling day.

 Exhibit and static display areas must be fully staffed during official exhibit hours.

 Exhibitors will be admitted at 7:00 am each show day for early preparations of displays only.
 Exhibits must remain staffed and in place through 4:00 pm on Thursday, October 18.